OniProgramming/People-recognition/README.md

 10. Close all open windows:
 - cv2.destroyAllWindows()

-The result before and after can be seen bellow!
+The result before and after suppression can be seen bellow!

  <img src="before.jpg">